-Gunpoint is a stealth puzzle game that lets you rewire its levels to trick people.
+A stealth puzzle game that lets you rewire its levels to trick people.

-Windows, hopefully Mac and Linux later.
+Windows, Mac and Linux soon.

 By Tom Francis.
 Uses Adaptive Images by Matt Wilcox.

 After three years of working in my weekends, Gunpoint is out!
 Try it first, then if it works OK and you like it, buy it below!

 They’re fancy!
 You can get all three from Steam or from here, and you can upgrade to any of them later.
 Here are the details!